hpluska/APCompSciPrinciples/labs/WebDev/IntroductionToHTML/README.md

 	* Inside your MyWebsite directory create another directory called "IntroToHTML"
 	* Inside your IntroToHTML directory, create a new file called Index.html
 	* Implement the challenge below
-	* Once you have completed your challenge push your AP Computer Science A Repo to GitHub
-	* Show your completed challenge to Ms. Pluska to receive credit for the individual portion of this lab
+	* Show your completed challenge to Ms. Pluska or her designated TA to receive credit for the individual portion of this lab

 ### Challenge 1

 - [ ] Open the Index.html page you just created in your text editor.
 Then, implement the required code to make this an official html page.
 In the body section of the page, use a header tag (<h1></h1>) to indicate your name, use a paragraph tags <p></p> to tell me about yourself.